 Stony Brook University is one of the nation's top public research universities and New York's flagship institution, ranked #58 nationally and #1 among public universities in New York.

 As a member of the prestigious Association of American Universities (AAU), Stony Brook offers rigorous academics with strong support for transfer students.
-With over 1,300 transfer students enrolling annually, the university has built a welcoming community where transfer students thrive academically and socially in a diverse, research-intensive environment.
+As of Fall 2024 with over 1,300 transfer students enrolling annually, the university has built a welcoming community where transfer students thrive academically and socially in a diverse, research-intensive environment.

 Here's a snapshot of Stony Brook's admission profile to help you gauge competitiveness.